A Local’s Guide to the Best Things to Do in Cuyahoga Valley National Park in Ohio

 Shop for colorful fresh produce and canned goods inside the rustic market barn, or grab a snack (grilled sweet corn is a must in the summer) and relax in the outdoor eating area, which features fun glider tables.

-In the fall, Szalay's also puts up a great corn maze and has tons of pumpkins for sale!
+In the fall, Szalay's goes all-out with a fun, family-friendly corn maze, plus thousands of pumpkins for sale!

 FAQ about visiting Cuyahoga Valley National Park